Cultural approaches to environmentalism

 Rappleye et. al. identify individualism - hyper-individualism being especially the case - as a key driver of unsustainability ‘(as measured by various sustainability indices, including income inequality, drug use, mental illness, underage births, crime, and ecological footprint)’.

+The higher a country scores for individualism (the more hyper individual it becomes), the less sustainable it is likely to be.
+They argue, therefore, for the deployment of approaches to environmentalism that specifically aim to shift culture away from hyper-individualism.
 This is what The Miracle Inn is advocating for too, but it leaves us with the question of what these culture shifting approaches to environmentalism look like?

 Rappleye et. al. point to the Japanese education system which they highlight ‘is not predicated on producing independent individuals, but instead producing interdependent forms of subjectivity, with the aim of preventing the rise of ontological individualism.’